Home > Insights > Investing > The Ultimate Guide to Investing Cash on the Sidelines

 Does that mean everyone should just close their eyes and invest all their cash on the sidelines today in a lump sum?
 Most certainly not.

-Successful investing is about psychology more than anything else, and if putting everything in today via a lump sum causes you to lose sleep at night, you will not be able to stick with that portfolio for a week, never mind the next 20 plus years.
+Successful investing is about psychology more than anything else, and if putting everything in today via a lump sum causes you to lose sleep at night, you won’t be able to stick with that portfolio for a week, never mind the next 20-plus years.